Brian C. Albrecht

 Job Market Paper

 Abstract: I study games with incomplete markets where agents must sink their investments before they can join a match that generates value.
 I focus on competitive matching markets where there is a public price to join any match.
 Despite the First Welfare Theorem, coordination failures can still arise because of the market incompleteness.
 Armen does not invest because Bengt does not invest, vice versa, and they are unable to write enforceable contracts to ensure joint investments.
 In these games, multiple equilibria can exist, with both efficient investment and not.
 However, the standard, Nash solution concept used in these games does not help in determining if all equilibria are equally robust or stable.
 I argue that we should replace the Nash solution concept in this context with a mild, common refinement: trembling-hand perfection.
 I prove that—in a general class of models with general heterogeneity of types, costs of investments, and matching surpluses—small trembles rule out coordination failures.
-The main theorem is a modified First Welfare Theorem: even with incomplete markets, every perfect, competitive equilibrium is efficient.
+The main theorem is a modified First Welfare Theorem: even with endogenous and incomplete markets, every perfect, competitive equilibrium is efficient.